Toh Baat Pakki!: Production

-The film was first announced by Uvika Choudhary in September 2008.
-She had recently starred in Om Shanti Om and later in Summer 2007.
-She says that she has got a jump-start in Bollywood but the film was delayed and finally released in February 2010.
-She also added that the cast and crew was already decided by then.

 The film stars Tabu who has returned to acting after three years.
 She was last seen in Cheeni Kum alongside Amitabh Bachchan and later on in a cameo appearance in Om Shanti Om.
 This created great publicity of the film during production.
 Tabu was also signed by Sanjay Gupta.

 Sharman Joshi is a friend of director Kedarh Shinde, who knew no other actors on the sets.
 He helped him work with other actors.

 Release

 The film was actually scheduled to release in the September 2009 but because of the multiplex strike the film was delayed by five months and finally released on 19 February 2010.
 This proved that Sharman Joshi's only release in 2009 was 3 Idiots.

 Toh Baat Pakki failed to do well at the box office upon its release.
 It performed between 10–15% in the first week.
 This was a great shock to the public as well as the crew as it was highly publicised.
 The film along with Click and Aakhari Decision, which were released together, did not perform well.
 This proved that My Name Is Khan, which was released the previous week, still dominated the Box Office.
 In the first two-three days Click ruled over Toh Baat Pakki but later Toh Baat Pakki gained collections.
 The film grossed Rs.
 34,500,000 and was declared a flop.